-Whether you are working in the front yard or backyard landscape, we can help you decide which style of landscaping is best for you.
+Whether you are working in the front yard or backyard landscape, I can help you decide which style of landscaping is best for you.

 Florida friendly landscapes are an extension of the native landscape theme.
 This theme includes not only native plants but also plants that are non invasive.
 This is the key, non invasive non native plants.
 Non invasive non native plants are those that do not propagate profusely, spread into wild areas, and displace native plant material and by extension wildlife.